 Event sponsorships help your event reach its potential.
 The dollars invested from a sponsorship add value to your event — without passing the cost on to your attendees.
-So how do you approach sponsors and win their partnership?
+So how do you approach sponsors with a winning proposal?

-Step one in winning event sponsorship is to do a little digging.
+Step one in writing a winning sponsorship proposal is to do a little digging.
 That is, you have to dig into your event data to quantify the value you bring to the table.
 To learn about the specific data relevant to sponsors and where to find it, check out “How to Win Sponsors With Your Event Data.”

 From there you’ll compile a list of potential sponsors and research their business goals to understand why they should sponsor your event.

 If you hope to win quality sponsors that invest more dollars in your event, personalize each opportunity to their business goals.
 To understand a potential sponsor’s goals and unlock your event’s value, consider the following steps:

 1. Start online: Look at a potential sponsor’s company website, LinkedIn profile, and social media accounts.
 Identify any overlaps between their audience and yours.
 Next, go to your favorite search engine (Google, Bing, etc.) and search terms like “sponsored by” or “events sponsored by” followed by the sponsor’s brand name.
 Look through the results — if they’ve sponsored events in the past, compare those events to your own.
 Is there a way your event can offer more value?

 2. Identify the decision maker: Understand who can say “yes” to your sponsorship proposal.
 As you reach out to people, via email or phone call, always ask if the person you’re speaking to has the authority to approve your proposal.
 Once you’ve connected with the right person, set up a 30-minute meeting in person or on the phone.